Table Of Contents_

 Nordic Ware is a reputable brand known for American-made Scandinavian kitchenware, and this aebleskiver pan is made with that same authentic, homegrown quality that fans of the brand love.
 Made with cast aluminum and manufactured with the highest of American standards, this pan is built to last and can help you cook your favorite pancake balls to perfection.

-Its aluminum construction allows heat to spread quickly and evenly, making sure the food you’re cooking finishes at the same time, which means you’ll be overcooking your pancake puffs less.
-The angle of the handle may be a little awkward for some, but it’s nothing that can hamper your experience by much, if at all.
+It’s aluminum construction allows heat to spread quickly and evenly, making sure the food you’re cooking finishes at the same time, which means you’ll be overcooking your pancake puffs less.
+The angle of the insulated stainless steel handle may be a little awkward for some, but it’s nothing that can hamper your experience by much, if at all.
 Unless you prefer the best slow cooker.

 WHY WE LIKE IT: A humble non-stick cast iron aebleskiver pan that’s rugged and easy to handle, this item from Lodge is the best aebleskiver pan on our list.
 It heats up slower than cast aluminum pans, but it’s easier to control, reducing the risk of burning your food.

 The Pro Logic P7A3 by Lodge is an excellent cast iron skillet for cooking up Danish aebleskivers.
 It has 1-inch deep cooking molds that are also 3 1/4 inches in diameter, making this pan perfect for cooking aebleskivers that are closer to their traditional counterparts.
-Unlike the aluminum-based pans on our list, cast iron pans heat up more slowly.
-But despite not heating up as quick, these pans offer an extra dimension of control for the more meticulous cooks out there.
+Unlike the aluminum-based pans on our list, cast iron pans heat up more slowly, due to the combination of their high heat capacity and weight.
+But despite not heating up as quickly, these pans offer an extra dimension of control for the more meticulous cooks out there.